 No. The options are sets of suggested courses to meet specific educational or career goals.
 They are entirely optional.

 Many careers are open to IB majors.
-Check out the web pages dealing with careers for a sampling.
+Check out the career options page for a sampling.

 Each department offers academic assistance to students.
 Check out the departmental websites bulletin boards near the departmental offices for details.
 For help in IB, see an academic advisor to find out about tutoring.
 Check out these links for help in math, physics, and chemistry.